bradendubois/usask-seat-check/README.md

 ### Create Discord Webhooks

 You can use [Discord Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) to notify you of the particular state of the course.
+The script really just `POST`s to whatever webhook is provided, so it could (presumably) notify you through something other than Discord, but this has not been tested.

 Three states are defined, each supporting their own webhook:
 1. a seat is available